ImProver: Agent-Based Automated Proof Optimization: Experiments

-\textit{Mathematics in Lean (MIL)~\citep{MIL}: } this dataset contains pedagogical solutions of common undergraduate-level exercises, and as such contains many readable, yet verbose and inefficient proofs.
-We use exercise solutions from set theory, elementary number theory, group theory, topology, differential calculus, and integration \& measure theory.
-This dataset contains theorems at an undergraduate-level of complexity.
-For our main results, we evaluated on $72$ theorems from exercise solutions from MIL chapters $4,5,8,9,$ and $10$.

-\textit{Compfiles~\citep{compfiles}: } Solutions of International Mathematics Olympiad (IMO) and American Mathematics Olympiad (USAMO) competition problems from 2016 to 2024.
-This is a dataset of internationally-renowned competitive math problems, many of which are readable, yet quite verbose.
-This dataset contains theorems of a competitive format, and although they contain concepts only at a high-school level, the logical complexity of internationally-renowned competition results is far above that.
-For our main results, we used all $26$ theorems and lemmas from the Compfiles database of complete solutions to the International Mathematics Olympiad (IMO) and the American Mathematics Olympiad (USAMO) from 2016-2024.

-\textit{Mathlib~\citep{The_mathlib_Community_2020}:} Mathlib contains many advanced results at the forefront of mathematics, and has been at the center of research-level formalizations.
-These proofs are extremely efficient, concise, and generalized - which often comes at the cost of readability and understandability.
-These results and theorems often are at the cutting edge of research.

-For our main results, we evaluated our methods on $43$ advanced research-level proofs from { \texttt{Mathlib/AlgebraicTopology/FundamentalGroupoid}}.
-This is the most difficult dataset.
+\textbf{Datasets.} We evaluate \methodname{} on subsets of the Mathematics in Lean (MIL)~\citep{MIL}, Compfiles~\citep{compfiles}, and Mathlib~\citep{The_mathlib_Community_2020} datasets.
+Additionally, ablations are performed on a subset of MIL, and theorem proving is benchmarked on various subsets of MIL as well as the MiniF2F~\citep{zheng2022miniff} dataset.
+Details of the datasets used in each experiment is included in appendix \ref{addnl-data}.

-\paragraph{Models.} Our base generator uses GPT-4o~\citep{openai2024gpt4technicalreport}.
+\textbf{Models.} Our base generator uses GPT-4o~\citep{openai2024gpt4technicalreport} (\texttt{gpt-4o-2024-08-06}).
 Since no prior methods currently exist for automated proof optimization, we consider a prompted GPT-4o without the improvements described in (\S\ref{ssec:improver}) as our baseline.
-Additionally, for a given metric, we write a prompt that briefly describes the metric and the proof optimization task.
-We also provide instructions, context, and information depending on the features selected, and add the theorem and proof to the prompt.
-Specific prompt information is detailed in (\S\ref{prompting})
+Additionally, the baseline and \methodname{} both receive a prompt containing instructions to optimize for the given metric, with the theorem statement, context, and initial proof. \methodname{} augments this prompt with the data from the improvements described in \S\ref{ssec:improver}.
+Additional input information is detailed in appendix \ref{prompting}.